Quafadas/dedav4s/README.md

     SunburstDrag(List(viz.Utils.fillDiv, viz.Utils.fixDefaultDataUrl))

-I work with this library in 3 ways
+I work with this library in 4 ways
 1. I want to see viz on some "self owned" datatype.
 Define an extension method on it... munge the data, pipe it into an example spec.
 2. I want to visualise some fairly raw dataset in a fashion which looks similar to one of the vega examples.
 Use scala to obtain data and pipe it directly into the spec
 3. Spec has been modified enough that a list of modifiers is confusing.
 Extend the base spec class direct via a file or resource (see "Custom.scala").
 Then pipe data into it.
+4. In prod... don't use this library anymore - probably you have a webserver.
+Keep the spec under version control and use vega data loading capabilities to talk to the API providing data.

 YOu can read the existing extension methods for inspiration.